February: the Legislative Breakdown

 In Seminole County, longtime Building Official, Paul Watson, recently retired.
 Bob Pike, the previous Chief Plans Examiner has been named the new Building Official of Seminole County.

 Additionally, AAGO drafted a letter to Governor DeSantis in support of a $2 million funding request for Seminole County Public Schools.
-The $2 million
+The $2 million request will go towards developing a new construction and building trades training initiative for high school students.

 In Osceola County, AAGO is currently in discussions with County government staff to address the County's proposal to increase the multifamily parks and recreation impact fee.